zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-entity-graph.md

 ---
 permaid: 1000248
-Title: EF Core Track Graph - Learn How set Entity in Added or Modified State
+Title: EF Core Track Graph - Learn How to Set an Entity in Added or Modified State
 MetaDescription: Unlock the power of EF Core by using Track Graph to add, attach, or update tracked entities.
 Learn how to use the 'TrackGraph' method to specify if an entity should be tracked or not.
-LastMod: 2023-02-24
+LastMod: 2025-06-22
 tags: saveg graph
 ---

-# EF Core Track Graph: Discover How set Entity in Added or Modified State
+# EF Core Track Graph: Discover How to Set an Entity in Added or Modified State

 ## Introduction